MOPOP - Chapter 23

-A reissue application is not a means for reopening the prosecution and permitting a patentee to amend a patent as they would amend a patent application during its normal prosecution.
-Footnote 31 Nor does it permit a patentee to unilaterally narrow the scope of protection as would filing a disclaimer—a reissue application must satisfy the requirements of subsection 47(1) of the Patent Act.
+An application for reissue is not a means for reopening the prosecution and permitting a patentee to amend a patent as they would amend a patent application during its normal prosecution.
+Footnote 31 Nor does it permit a patentee to unilaterally narrow the scope of protection as would filing a disclaimer—an application for reissue must satisfy the requirements of subsection 47(1) of the Patent Act.

 The error and the intent of the applicant

 The reissue provision exists to correct an "error" that "arose from inadvertence, accident or mistake, without any fraudulent or deceptive intention" (subsection 47(1) of the Patent Act).
 Such an error must be one whereby the patent for which reissue is sought fails to express the intended invention; Footnote 32 that is the patent fails to state something or misstates something.

 A patentee seeking reissue must show that due to "inadvertence, accident or mistake" a result that was other than what was intended by the applicant – as of the date of issuance – occurred.
 Mere support in the original patent for the proposed amendments is insufficient to establish intent.
 Footnote 33 The patentee must establish that the issued patent does not accurately express the applicant's intention with respect to the description and specification of the invention.
 Similarly, in cases where an original patentee has assigned his right to a patent, the assignee must still establish that the issued patent does not accurately express the intent of the applicant of the original patent.
 In all cases, if it is obvious that the intent of the applicant was completely fulfilled, a reissue is not justified.
 Footnote 34